 During the earlier stage of the S. species, the hyphae and the conidiophores are translucent.
 As time goes by, greenish-black pigmentation accumulates in these areas.

 It takes only four days for Stachybotrys to grow a mature colony.

 Black mold contamination is higher in cereal grains, dehydrated fruits, and tree nuts.
 Some usual plant hosts of this group include soybean, maple, pine, oak, and walnut.
 Exposure to black mold can still be possible after many years because the spores maintain its viability using a protective covering.

 Because the spores of black mold species are typically produced in clusters and coated in dried slime, they’re not instantly airborne.
 They only become so when dried and disturbed, or are glued to particulates.

 They Don’t Need Keys to Get Inside

-In indoor environment, black mold species have been isolated from drywalls, floor boards, glass fiber wallpaper, pipe insulation, beneath carpeting, and other areas.
-They prefer moist surfaces and warmer temperatures, and significant cellulose content.
+In an indoor environment, black mold species have been isolated from drywalls, floorboards, glass fiber wallpaper, pipe insulation, beneath carpeting, and other areas.
+They prefer moist surfaces and warmer temperatures and significant cellulose content.

 Bringing contaminated crops and moist building materials inside your home increases the chances of suffering from long-term effects of black mold exposure.